Learning Interpolations between Boltzmann Densities: Summary and Closing remarks

 \section{Summary and Closing remarks}

 We introduced an alternative training objective of continuous normalizing flows that uses an interpolation of energy functions.
-We've demonstrated empirically that the proposed objective outperforms the reverse KL-divergence when the target density has multiple modes.
+We've demonstrated empirically that the proposed objective is less prone to mode collapse than the KL-divergence when the target density has multiple modes and is computationally more efficient.

-\paragraph*{Two reasons for mode collapse} There can be, at least, two different reasons for mode collapse when training with the reverse KL-divergence.
+\paragraph*{Two reasons for mode collapse.} There can be, at least, two different reasons for mode collapse when training with the reverse KL-divergence.
 First, if one of the modes is so far away from the base distribution that it never gets visited by the flow.
 Second, if a mode is visited during training by trajectories of the flow, but the flow still ignores it and fits the remaining modes of the density.
 It is important to distinguish these two scenarios as our proposed technique can help with the second kind, but not the first one.
-This is also the reason why the standard deviation of the base density is important.
-When the base has a higher variance, a larger fraction of the space gets visited. \paragraph{Implicit learning of the target density} Our method optimizes the error to a certain PDE.
-This in particular means that the matching of the target and parametrized density is only a side effect of the optimization.
-We observed during training our models that our method first successfully finds the modes of the distribution, but high ESS and low KL values come much later in training.
-A potential improvement would be to only use the method of this paper for finding the modes and then rely on more efficient ``explicit density learners''.
+This is also the reason why the choice of the base density is important.
+When the base has a higher variance, a larger fraction of the space gets visited.

-\paragraph*{Reframing the method as a PINN} Our work naturally fits into the framework of Physics-informed neural networks \citep{PINN}.
-What this work calls the pointwise deformation error, would be called the residual to the deformation equation in the PINN literature.
-The core idea is essentially the same: the optmization of a neural network to satisfy a PDE pointwise.
+\paragraph*{Reframing the method as a PINN.} Our work naturally fits into the framework of Physics-informed neural networks \citep{PINN}.
+What this work calls the pointwise continuity error, would be called the residual to the continuity equation in the PINN literature.
+The core idea is essentially the same: the optmization of a neural network to satisfy a PDE.